 3. reduce()

-reduce() is quite a powerful method that can be "molded" to do various tasks, here we will do really simple example, sum of all numbers in array. reduce() executes a callback function once for every value present in the array.
-It takes four arguments: accumulator, currentValue, currentIndex, array
+is quite a powerful method that can be "molded" to do various tasks, here we will do really simple example, sum of all numbers in array.

-• first value of the array if initialvalue is not provided.
+(if provided)- first value of the array if

 arr.reduce(callback( accumulator, currentValue, [, index[, array]] )[, initialValue])